bjchia/bjchia.github.io/philosophies.md

 * His mentality matches a lot of entrepreneurial great’s (Elon, Buffett)

 * Taking his approach in training, footwork, dedication to basketball and seeing how it applies to life (business, PD)
+* It's important to protect your dreams and imagination, making sure your dreams stay pure
+	- 81 point game against Toronto: He had practiced those shots thousand's of times that he wasn't surprised to score 80+.
+Visualized since a young age he would score 80-100 points in a game.
+* **Don’t get caught up with the how of the dream, be unrealistic**

 ## Mark Rober